 But pain is a secondary issue here.
 Your dog is not really comfortable to let you get anywhere near his feet.
 He might feel constrained in this posture and is unwilling to lend you a happy hand.

 How should I clip dog nails?

 If you start from his puppyhood, he is unlikely to make a fuss over the clipping session.
 But you always have some extra care to take while handling aggressive dogs.
-At the beginning, it is better to cut one nail at a time which will eventually habituate the dog with the process.
+In the beginning, it is better to cut one nail at a time which will eventually habituate the dog to the process.

 What are the best nail clippers for dogs?

-You can choose either scissor or guillotine trimmer.
+You can choose either scissors or guillotine trimmer.
 Guillotine type clippers often crush the nail in a worst case scenario.
 Scissor type trimmers are better in this regard.

 Small size scissors are more suitable as you can exercise more control over the process.
 You can also reach out to the remotest parts with flawless accuracy.